 Your meal plan is loaded onto your student ID.
 You only need to carry one card with you on campus.
 This card will give you access to buildings, your meal plan, as well as your Bear Bucks account.

-Points can be transferred between or among students only one time per academic semester with a 50-point minimum and 500-point maximum.
+Points can be transferred between or among students only one time per academic semester with a 100-point minimum and 500-point maximum.
 A 7.5-point transaction fee will be assessed PER STUDENT for the transfer.
-Both students will need to sign the transfer form, and both students involved in the transfer need to visit the Dining Services offices located in the South 40 House (just past Paws & Go Market), open Monday – Friday from 8 a.m. – 5 p.m..
+Both students will need to sign the transfer form, and both students involved in the transfer need to visit the Dining Services offices located in the South 40 House (just past Paws & Go Market), open Monday – Friday from 8:30 a.m. – 4:30 p.m..
 Students with a Platinum Plan, Gold Plan, Silver Plan, Bronze Plan or Apartment Plan are eligible for transfer.
+Off campus meal plan members are not eligible to transfer points.
 Students may purchase food or beverage items for friends with their own meal card as well.

 Students who purchase a platinum meal plan will receive a free coffee club card ($50 value) for each semester.
 The coffee club card allows you to receive free hot coffee and hot tea at any Dining Services locations on campus, including Bytes Cafe Starbucks and Cafe Bergson Peet’s Coffee.
 In order to remain eligible for the free coffee card, you must purchase platinum plan and maintain that plan throughout the entire semester.
 The coffee card excludes specialty coffees, espresso drinks, iced coffee and cold brew.
 Coffee cards will be provided as a Fall Semester Card and a Spring Semester Card.
 Cards will be picked up from the Dining Services office and students will receive an invitation to pick up.